-The recent Kucoin hack, where $275 million worth of cryptocurrency was taken from Kucoin’s hot wallet, has brought to light the importance of wallets in the cryptocurrency space.
-We’re going to take a very general look at the kind of wallet system Kucoin was using that made it more vulnerable to an attack, and explore some measures you can take to protect yourself and your assets, as much as possible, from a similar event happening in the future.
+The recent Kucoin hack, where $275 million worth of cryptocurrency was taken from Kucoin’s hot wallet, has brought to light the importance of cold wallets in the cryptocurrency space.
+We’re going to take a look at the kind of wallet system Kucoin was using that made it more vulnerable to an attack, and explore some measures you can take to protect yourself and your assets, as much as possible, from a similar event happening in the future.

 What are crypto wallets?

 For those of you who are new to crypto, wallets are where you store your cryptocurrency.
 There are a few important components of a wallet which makes each one unique.
 These also function as security measures controlling who has access.

 First, we have a private key.
 This is a mathematically generated string of letters and numbers linked to your wallet address.
 The control of this key allows crypto to be spent from this wallet.
 If you lose/forget this key you will lose access to the funds in your wallet as there is no way to retrieve it.